 How Is Hearing Loss Diagnosed?

-In order to diagnose hearing loss, Dr. Wassermann will review your medical history, discuss your symptoms and perform a physical examination followed by a hearing evaluation consisting of a series of audiological tests.
+In order to diagnose hearing loss, an audiologist will review your medical history, discuss your symptoms and perform a physical examination followed by a hearing evaluation consisting of a series of audiological tests.

 What Are the Types of Hearing Loss?